climbingryan/climbingryan/README.md

 ## I'm Currently enrolled in a fullstack bootcamp at the University of Texas at Austin

-- 🔭 I’m currently working on an application called Zookeepr
+- 🔭 I’m working on an application called Zookeepr
-- 🌱 I’m currently learning Node.js & Heroku
+- 🌱 I’m learning Node.js & Heroku
 - 👯 I’m looking to collaborate on any kind of front end project
 - 🤔 I’m looking for help with server creation & node.js
 - 💬 Ask me about anything.
 Always happy to help and learn more